Last updated: June 2026

 Enter Sling - a modern data movement platform that simplifies the process of transferring data between different database systems.
 In this guide, we’ll walk through the process of moving data from Cloudflare D1 to PostgreSQL using Sling, demonstrating how to set up connections, configure replications, and manage the entire data transfer process efficiently.

 Whether you’re migrating a complete database or setting up continuous synchronization between D1 and PostgreSQL, Sling provides the tools and features you need to accomplish your data movement goals with minimal effort.
-Let’s dive in and see how Sling makes this process straightforward and reliable.
+If you’re sending D1 data elsewhere too, see the guides on exporting D1 to DuckDB and loading D1 into MySQL.
+Let’s see how Sling makes the Postgres path straightforward and reliable.

 Prerequisites and Installation